iamsophiesk/iamsophiesk/pages/cv.md

   A graduate of Web Design from UWE in Bristol, I like drinking coffee, listening to music, art, fantasy writing, roleplay gaming, and knitting.
 Amongst other things. _Mostly_ in that order. ... and cats.
 I _really_ like cats.

+  I am process-oriented and love nothing more than ensuring that there is a rigorous process in place.
+A great communicator, I am excellent at communicating technical problems and solutions to wide audiences of varying skill levels.
+I thrive on consistency and predictability, and love to get my teeth stuck into complex development issues, whether that's converting client requirements into tasks for others to perform or doing the development work myself.
+I pride myself on being able to turn my hand to nearly any issue or task, even if it's outside of my comfort zone.

   My aim is to leave a positive legacy.
 Whether that's by mentoring people, improving code, sharing ideas, supporting folks, documenting and formalising processes, or advocating for changes that will benefit the whole team, I strive to leave things better than how I found them.
 We're all in this together.

 </section>